 So yes, coaching costs money upfront.
 But if it helps you get debt-free 2-4 years faster and saves you thousands in interest, it's a fantastic investment.

-Here's what financial coaching looks like (at least with me - every coach is different):
+Here's what working with a debt coach looks like (at least with me — every coach is different):

 1. Initial Deep Dive (90 minutes):